openstack/kolla-ansible/doc/source/reference/bare-metal/ironic-guide.rst

    ironic_dnsmasq_boot_file: pxelinux.0

-Ironic inspector also requires a deploy kernel and ramdisk to be placed in ``/etc/kolla/config/ironic/``.
+Ironic inspection also requires a deploy kernel and ramdisk to be placed in ``/etc/kolla/config/ironic/``.
 The following example uses coreos which is commonly used in Ironic deployments, though any compatible kernel/ramdisk may be used: